The men behind bActivate

 It was a fantastic experience to discover that 5-10% of mares of all sorts may have a subclinical endometrial infection caused by S. zoo.
 Later, with the help of particularly Kristina Lu at the Hagyard Equine Medical Insitute, we were able to demonstrate the negative impact of such a subclinical infection as clearing enabled by bActivate virtually restored the live-foal rates to normal (75-80%) and thus re-vitalized mares that had been given up for breeding.

 My current research concerning S. zoo is focused on how this organism can switch back and forth from being actively dividing to the dormant state we see in the subclinically infected mares.
 Understanding the underlying regulatory events during these processes is key to further knowledge on how S. zoo and the endometrial tissue interact.
+Professor Bojesen has authored 157+ peer-reviewed publications and was an invited speaker at the International Workshop on Equine Endometritis, Al Shaqab, Qatar (2016).